 Although they’re able to reach millions of people, we all have talents, values, skills and therefore, opportunities to make a meaningful change to peoples lives.
 If we try to focus on improving ourselves and doing things that we love to do in order to serve others, we end up adding value to peoples lives.
 Whether you are an actor or not.

 Besides that, if fame is not the same as success, we really have to find out for ourselves what success is and how we personally would define it.
-In some ways fame can be complementary to success.
+Doing good and being successful comes in many forms and in some ways fame can be complementary to success.
 It can enable you to do more of the things you love to do.

 But doing good is not about finding the biggest audience for your story, rather than finding the right audience with the right people.
 The change you seek to make should fit the needs of the group of people you’re trying to help.